Mehtab228/reading-notes/reading3-201.md

 ### *Is the people array a valid JavaScript array?
 If so, how can I access the values stored?
 If not, why?* ###

-- It is a valid array and you would just have to console.log the name of the array to obtain the list of values within the array
+- It is a valid array because you can have an array within an array, you can also have multiple data types within the array.
+You would just have to console.log the name of the array to obtain the list of values within the array

+### *List five shorthand operators for assignment in javascript and describe what they do* ###

+-Assignment: x = f() means x = f()
+Addition assignment: x += f() means x = x + f() Subtraction assignment: x -= f() means x = x - f() Multiplication assignment: x *= f() means x = x* f() Division assignment: x /= f() means x = x / f()

+### *ead the code below and evaluate the last expression and explain what the result would be and why* ###

+-It would not evaluate because false is boolean and the addition operator would not work for it

+### *Describe a real world example of when a conditional statement should be used in a JavaScript program* ###

+- If you were askig a question and wanted different responses for different answers, for example if you wanted someone to guess a number between 1 and 10 and wanted to give them hints based on their answer.
+A conditional statement would work well for that

+### *Give an example of when a Loop is useful in JavaScript* ###

+- If you want to make sure someone acknowledges a user agreement you can make it so the prompt loops until the click yes